How to Verify Peptide Suppliers With HPLC COA Data

 Mature suppliers maintain a batch retention sample — at least one lyophilized vial from every production batch held at -20°C for 12 months.
 This is your insurance policy: if a batch shows anomalous results mid-cycle, the retained sample can be shipped to an independent lab for retrospective verification.
 Ask your vendor explicitly: "Do you retain batch samples, and will you release one for third-party testing?"
 Silence is your answer.

 The community consensus is unambiguous: spend 15-20% more for a supplier with auditable, batch-linked third-party COAs.
 The alternative — introducing an unverified substance to a research model — is not a cost-saving measure.
-It is a protocol failure.
+It is a research workflow failure.

 Related Research Protocols